 Every effort will be made to maintain personal contact with the tenant throughout the legal process.
 This may include evening or other out of hours visits to their home.

 Following the issue of a Notice, and no improvement in payments by the tenant or no steps have been taken to obtain support from us or any of our partner organisations, the Housing Officer may request Court Action be started.
-The Housing Manager and the Housing Officer will make this decision.
+The Director and the Housing Officer will make this decision.

 In the event of a Decree being granted, the Management Committee can only authorise the decision to proceed with eviction.
 The Management Committee will be provided with all relevant information to allow an informed decision to be made.